Evita-M/ai-recipe-extractor/README.md

 1. **POST** to `/api/recipe` with `{ "url": "https://example.com/recipe-url" }`
 2. The pipeline:
-   - Crawls the page and extracts clean text
+- Crawls the webpage and extracts clean, readable text.
+- Detects the recipe's language (supported languages: English, Czech, and Greek).
-   - Uses OpenAI to parse recipe data
+- Uses OpenAI to convert the recipe into a structured JSON schema.
+- Translates the recipe into the target language, if different from the detected language.
-   - Publishes the recipe to your Notion database (with all fields and content blocks)
+- Publishes the recipe to your Notion database, including all fields and content blocks.
+For now Notion DB must already exist and item schema needs to be identical as the created recipe.

 3. **Response**: Success message and result details

 ### Example: Extract a Recipe Using `curl`